MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/dual-screen-and-foldables.md

 > [!NOTE]
 > The following is a list of current known issues.
 >
 > *   When you use a [Microsoft Remote Desktop client][RemoteDesktopClientDocs] to connect to a remote PC and emulate the [Surface Duo][SurfaceDevicesDuo] or [Samsung Galaxy Fold][SamsungMobileGalaxyFold], the pointer may shake or stutter.
-If you run into the issue, [send feedback](#getting-in-touch-with-the-microsoft-edge-devtools-team).
+If you run into the issue, contact the Microsoft Edge DevTools team.

 ## Additional Resources